Episode 1 (Fleabag series 2): Plot

-In medias res, Fleabag (Phoebe Waller-Bridge) is in a "chic" public restroom cleaning blood from her nose.
+The episode begins in medias res, with Fleabag (Phoebe Waller-Bridge) in a restroom cleaning blood from her nose.
 She breaks the fourth wall to state, "This is a love story."
 There is an interstitial scene where Fleabag explains steps she has taken to get her life together in the year since the end of series one.
 She is then shown at a restaurant with her family, including her sister, Claire (Sian Clifford), to whom she has not spoken for a year.
-Her father (Bill Paterson) and her godmother (Olivia Colman) are hosting the dinner to celebrate their engagement.
-The priest (Andrew Scott) who will officiate their wedding is also in attendance.
-Claire and her husband Martin (Brett Gelman), announce that they are trying to get pregnant, and that they are no longer drinking because Martin is a recovering alcoholic.
+Her father (Bill Paterson) and her godmother (Olivia Colman) are hosting a dinner to celebrate their engagement.
+The Priest (Andrew Scott), who will officiate their wedding, is also in attendance.
+Claire and her husband, Martin (Brett Gelman), announce that they are trying to get pregnant, and that they are no longer drinking because Martin is a recovering alcoholic.

-When Fleabag goes outside to smoke a cigarette, The Priest tries to speak to her, but she silently walks away mid-sentence.
+When Fleabag goes outside to smoke a cigarette, the Priest tries to speak to her, but she silently walks away mid-sentence.
 He insults her as she goes, to which Fleabag responds with silent delight.

-Fleabag's godmother, who is an artist, tells the table that her gift to Fleabag's father is a portrait of Fleabag and Claire, for which they will need to sit.
+Fleabag's godmother, who is an artist, tells the table that her gift to Fleabag's father is a portrait of Fleabag and Claire, for which they will need to sit for together.

-When Fleabag is outside smoking another cigarette, her father comes to speak to her.
-He hands her an envelope as a belated birthday gift, which she doesn't read.
+While Fleabag is outside smoking another cigarette, her father comes out to speak to her.
+He hands her an envelope as a belated birthday gift, which she doesn't open.
 Upon walking into the restaurant, Fleabag catches Martin drinking alcohol away from the table.

-At the table, Claire discusses her new position in Finland at her company, where she works in finance.
-Her family reacts with surprise because they all thought she was a lawyer.
-Claire asks Fleabag to open the gift, and Fleabag reads aloud that it is a gift certificate for a therapy session.
+At the table, Claire discusses her new position in Finland at her company, where she works in finance with lawyers.
+Her family reacts with surprise, as they all believed her to be a lawyer herself.
+Agitated, Claire confronts Fleabag about her passivity at the dinner and tells her to open the gift from their father.
+Fleabag reads aloud that it is a gift certificate for a therapy session.